 Polish Independence Day in WarsawTo mark the occasion every year in front of the Tomb of the Unknown Soldier on Pl.
 Piłsudskiego in Warsaw there’s the official Changing of the Guard with all the big wigs, president, prime minister and top brass in attendance.
 Outside of the capital, cities all over the country hold their own parades as well.

 The official state aspect of the day's proceedings tends to be a well-attended balance of celebratory and slightly sombre events.
 Unfortunately, however, recent years have seen the occasion co-opted by far-right political groups, who organise their own rallies and marches in the capital, sometimes leading to clashes with the police and counter protestors.
-Although Independence Day events in Warsaw made the international press in 2017 for all the wrong reasons, the 100th anniversary of Polish independence - celebrated the following year in 2018 - was a bit more unifying and things were further calmed down by the COVID-19 pandemic.
+Some years have seen peacful celebrations (like last year's march) others haven't (Independence Day events in Warsaw made the international press in 2017 for all the wrong reasons).
 Regardless of what happens this year, you can bet that there will be a lot of people from all political spectrums celebrating, waving flags and setting off flares on Poland's Independence Day!

 2023 Independence Day

 This Nov.
 11, an Independence Run starts on Jana Pawla II Avenue at ul.
 Stawki at 10 a.m. and goes toward Aleja Niepodleglosci, turning at ul.
 Rakowiecka.
 There is also a military parade, which starts at noon at the Tomb of the Unknown Soldier.
 Meanwhile, the Polish national anthem will be sung in front of the Royal Castle at the same time (take your pick!)